Brazil Dress Code

 Caps, bandannas, athletic shoes, sweats, unkempt clothes, jeans, singlets, open shoes and thongs are never acceptable.
 If the wind was blowing, comb your hair before making the first contact at the reception.

 Do not carry a water bottle or coffee mug.
 Carry only a slim folder holding your job application documents and CVs.

 Do not chew anything.

-Remember that in Brazil, how you dress is the one of the most important factor in being hired
+Remember that in Brazil, how you dress is one of the most important factors in not being hired

 Other Brazil Dress Code Info